SiddharthProgrammer/Siddharth_CloudStorage/README.md

-# 🌥️ MultiCloud Storage Manager
+# 🌥️ Siddharth's Storage Manager

 ## Overview
 **MultiCloud Storage Manager** is a web application that allows users to connect and manage multiple cloud storage platforms from a single interface.
 It provides seamless integration with various cloud services, enabling efficient file storage, retrieval, and synchronization.